 This metal material is printed using Bound Metal Deposition (BMD) which is an extrusion-based metal additive manufacturing (AM) process where metal components are constructed by the extrusion of a powder-filled thermoplastic media.
 Unlike laser-based systems that selectively melt metal powder, the printer extrudes bound metal rods—similar to how an FDM printer works.
 This eliminates the safety requirements often associated with metal 3D printing while enabling new features like the use of closed-cell infill for lightweight strength.
 This also allows for printing of other industrially-relevant metallic alloys such as stainless steels, tool steels and other metals that are difficult to process via other AM techniques such as refractory metals, cemented carbides and ceramics.

 Helpful Tips and Tricks To Remember

 As with any 3D printing material, there are some important things to keep present as you use or consider metal printing with the Desktop Metal Studio System+:

 - Evaluate production costs.
 The different applications of a 3D metal printer allow for production costs to be significantly reduced when prototyping designs.

 - The Studio System eliminates lasers and loose powders often associated with metal 3D printing, making it safe to use in any facility.

-- Depending on your production needs, consider the Studio Fleet option for greater capacity at lower cost.
+- Depending on your production needs, consider the Studio Fleet option for greater capacity at a lower cost.
 It leverages Studio System+ technology—including stackable shelving for batch processing—for the rapid production of complex metal parts.

 Learn more about the Desktop Metal Studio System+